outdreamer/build-a-cure-1/docs/specific/math_terms.md

     - rings for interface network
     - algebras for vertices of a problem space
+    - basis of a space: core functions or nodes

 ## Attributes

 	- span of two vectors is the range of their scaled addition = linear combination of vectors

-			if one vector is linearly dependent on the other (can be produced as a linear combination of the others), it's redundant & doesnt add to the span
+		- if one vector is linearly dependent on the other (can be produced as a linear combination of the others), it's redundant & doesnt add to the span
 	- basis of a space: the set of linearly independent vectors that span that space
 		- basis vectors i-hat & j-hat are unit vectors of two dimensions x & y column 1 = coordinates where i-hat lands column 2 = coordinates where j-hat lands
 	- transformations keep lines parallel and evenly spaced, and origin is fixed
 	- matrix multiplication is applying two transformations, starting from the right side
 	- determinant is volume of parallelipiped space created by the vectors
 	- degrees of freedom: dimensions of phase space including all possible states of a physical system
 	- jacobi identity: a property of binary operations describing impact of order of operations

 	- distance